On Miura maps for W-superalgebras: Introduction

 which is just the restriction map.
 We prove the injectivity of $\bar{\mu}_{\mathrm{fin}}$ (Proposition \ref{classical finite Miura}), which immediately implies the injectivity of $\bar{\mu}$ and thus of the original Miura map $\mu$ (Theorem \ref{th: injectivity of Miura}).

-\quad The author would like to express his gratitude to Thomas Creutzig and Naoki Genra for suggesting the problem and useful discussions, to his supervisor Masahito Yamazaki for reading the draft and to Yuto Moriwaki for useful discussions on algebraic supergroups.
-This work was supported by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.
-The author is also supported by the Program for Leading Graduate Schools, MEXT, Japan and by JSPS KAKENHI Grant Number 20J10147.
+\quad The author would like to express his gratitude to Thomas Creutzig and Naoki Genra for suggesting the problem and useful discussions, to his supervisor Masahito Yamazaki for reading the draft, to Yuto Moriwaki for useful discussions on algebraic supergroups and to Daniel Valeri for informing him of his result with A. De Sole and V. Kac of the injectivity of the Miura map in the purely even cases.